 The Lord’s Supper will be included in the worship proceedings-because churches of Christ observe this memorial every Sunday.
 Again, the reason for this is our desire to follow New Testament teachings.
 The first century church celebrated this observance on the first day of each week.
-We know this from the bible and from respected historian writers.
+We know this from the Bible (Acts 20:7) and from respected historian writers.

 You will notice that the preacher doesn’t have a title.
 He won’t be referred to as Pastor or Reverend.
 He will probably be referred to as brother.
 Most often, we will call him by his first name.
 He won’t wear any special clothing or robes that set him apart from anyone else present.
 The reason for this is our belief in a priesthood of all believers.
 All Christians are on equal footing as far as status in the church.